kubernetes-retired/kube-ui/README.md

 It runs `bower install` to install and/or update the framework dependencies, and then `gulp`, a [JavaScript build system](http://gulpjs.com/), to generate a development version of the application.

-Bower creates a new directory, `third_party/ui/bower_components`, which contains the framework dependencies.
-Each of them should be referenced in one of the `vendor.json` files below:
+Bower creates a new directory, `src/bower_components`, which contains the framework dependencies.

-* `master/vendor.base.json` - 3rd party vendor javascript files required to start the app.
-All of the dependencies referenced by this file are compiled into `base.js` and loaded before `app.js`.
-* `master/vendor.json` - 3rd party vendor js or css files required to make the app work, usually by lazy loading.
-All of the dependencies referenced by this file are compiled into `app/vendor`.
-(Note: some framework dependencies have been hand edited and checked into source control under `master/shared/vendor`.)

 The default `gulp` target builds the application for development (e.g., without uglification of js files or minification of css files), and then starts a file watcher that rebuilds the generated files every time the source files are updated.
 (Note: the file watcher does not support adding or deleting files.
 It must be stopped and restarted to pick up additions or deletions).